br en false false Default

 How to Invest in Natural Resources: Diversify Your Portfolio from the Ground Up

-Natural resources offer diversification benefits, an inflation hedge and the opportunity to tap into global growth driven by emerging markets and the transition to renewable energy technologies.
+Natural resources offer a rare combination of inflation protection, portfolio diversification, and the opportunity to tap into global growth and key secular trends.

 Natural Resources Come in Many Different Forms

-From an investment perspective, VanEck classifies global natural resources into the following categories: oil & gas, renewables & alternatives, base & industrial metals, gold & precious metals, agriculture, paper & forest, industrials & utilities and other materials.
+From an investment perspective, VanEck classifies global natural resources into the following categories: renewables & alternatives, base & industrial metals, gold & precious metals, oil & gas, agriculture, paper & forest, and industrials & utilities.

-Historically, global resources and commodity investments have been an excellent way to diversify broader stock and fixed income portfolios and hedge against inflation:
+Historically, global resources and commodity investments have been an excellent way to diversify broader stock and fixed income portfolios, hedge against inflation and gain access to the key secular trends powering global economic growth.

 • Diversification benefits: Natural resources offer strong diversification benefits due to their low correlation with traditional assets like stocks and bonds.
 When the stock market is volatile or economic conditions change, commodities often behave differently, providing a stabilizing effect on your portfolio.
 For instance, during economic downturns, while stock prices may plummet, commodity prices like gold can remain stable or even increase, offering a cushion against market shocks.